NathanMBR/git-aliases/README.md

-# My Git Aliases
+# My Git aliases

-These are the Git Aliases I use while coding.
+These are the Git aliases I use while coding.